GoogleCloudPlatform/aspnet-docker/README.md

 images produced.
 To be able to push to the repository you will need write access to the `b.gcr.io/aspnet-docker` repository.

+The build of the image has been tested with Docker 1.10.

 ## Support
 To get help on using the aspnet runtime, please log an issue with this project.
 While we will eventually be able to offer support on Stack Overflow or